tk-notes/fp-in-javascript-article-source-code/README.md

 The whole idea is to transform a given array into a new array.

-Another interesting Hacker Rank problem was the update list problem.
+Another interesting Hacker Rank problem was the [update list problem](https://www.hackerrank.com/challenges/fp-update-list/problem).
 We just want to update the values of a given array with their absolute values.

-For example, the input [1, 2, 3, -4, 5]needs the output to be [1, 2, 3, 4, 5].
-The absolute value of -4 is 4.
+For example, the input `[1, 2, 3, -4, 5]`needs the output to be `[1, 2, 3, 4, 5]`.
+The absolute value of `-4` is `4`.

 A simple solution would be an in-place update for each collection value.